 The NPA programme approach to communication and visibility serves the programme vision through 5 main objectives and a set of operational objectives defined in a Communication Evaluation Matrix.
-Programme vision: "A Northern Periphery and Arctic area where communities rely on each other to find common solutions to shared challenges, to together become more prosperous and resilient".
+Programme vision: "A Northern Periphery and Arctic area where communities cooperate with each other to find common solutions to shared challenges, to together become more prosperous and resilient".

-1. A supportive NPA: To make the programme known, easily accessible and functional to its target audience.
+1 A supportive NPA- To make the programme known, easily accessible and functional to its target audience.

-Communication efforts in this objective are aimed at ensuring clarity, completeness and accessibility to necessary information, resources, skills, and networks empowering (potential) beneficiaries to prepare and implement NPA projects that successfully contribute to the programme vision.
+For ensuring clarity, completeness and accessibility to necessary information, resources, skills, and networks empowering people and organisations to prepare and implement NPA projects that successfully contribute to the programme vision.

-2. An inspiring NPA - To be recognized as the platform empowering NPA communities to achieve a higher quality of life by means of cooperation.
+2 An inspiring NPA - To be recognized as the platform empowering NPA communities to achieve a higher quality of life by means of cooperation.